Deadly eruption hits New Zealand volcano tourist town hard

 “It’s very difficult coming at probably the busiest time of year for them.
 It will be devastating.”

-On Monday, the 48-year-old Law had quickly organized three other pilots to fly out to the island, where they picked up 10 badly burned people and flew them back to Whakatane’s hospital.
+On Monday, the 48-year-old Law had quickly organised three other pilots to fly out to the island, where they picked up 10 badly burned people and flew them back to Whakatane’s hospital.

 Law and his team tried to fly back to the island to recover the bodies of those they knew had died, but were “tremendously disappointed” to be stopped by police.